PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 17:24:01
+Last updated: 2024-04-07 17:24:36
-Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres
+Random Quote: And at some point you make a choice about who you are and what you want. - Rue Bennett